-In 1938, the Federal Food, Drug and Cosmetic Act (FFDCA) granted FDA authorization for regulation of cosmetic products and ingredients.
+In 1938, the Federal Food, Drug, and Cosmetic Act (FFDCA) granted FDA authorization for the regulation of cosmetic products and ingredients.

 The statutory provisions of the FFDCA addressing cosmetics include adulteration and misbranding.
 In addition to the FFDCA, cosmetics are also regulated under the Fair Packaging and Labeling Act (FPLA) and related regulations.

 The cosmetics provisions were amended by the Color Additive Amendments Act of 1960 and the Poison Prevention Packaging Act of 1970, but remain basically the same as the provisions in the 1938 FFDCA.
 Cosmetics products are not subject to the same regulatory hurdles, complexity, time, registration requirements, or approval conditions as drug products.

 In general, Manufacturers of cosmetic products, and of OTC cosmetics in particular, will need to upgrade their manufacturing facility, quality assurance and documentation systems and machinery, and to adopt good manufacturing (GMP), documentation (GDP), storage (GSP) and engineering (GEP) practices as well as perform validations.

 Cosmetics manufacturers may register their establishments or list their product formulations in the FDA Voluntary Cosmetics Registration Program (VCRP) but it is not required.